marcoromanelli-github/starter-academic/content/authors/admin/_index.md

 ---

 <!-- I am a Research Associate at [NYU Tandon School of Engineering: Electrical and Computer Engineering](https://engineering.nyu.edu/academics/departments/electrical-and-computer-engineering). -->
-I am a Tenure-Track Professor of Computer Science.
+I am an Assistant Professor of Computer Science.
 My interests lie at the intersection between information theory and machine learning on the one hand, and privacy and security on the other.
 I received my PhD from École Polytechnique and Inria in 2020.